barberj/ForGit/README.rst

     new mode 100755

 forgit mode [path to repository]
-    Checkout repository files from index if only change is the filemode.
+    Checkout repository files from index if the only change is the filemode.